varnish/Varnish-Book/varnish_tutorial.rst

 How Varnish handles cookies
 ---------------------------

-.. container:: handout

 By default, Varnish ignores any request containing a cookie.
 Cookies often means personalized pages and it is a safe decision not to cache them.

 However in some situation you can find relevant to cache cookies or to extract part of a cookie in the incoming request.

 Exercise: With VCL remove all the cookies from the HTTP request
 ----------------------------------------------------------------